 This time we did.
-We headed out for the day to indulge in some rejuvenating spa treats at two nearby hotels, the legendary Hotel Del Coronado (or the hotel “Del” as some like to call it) and the Loews Coronado Bay Resort & Spa.
+We headed out for the day to indulge in some rejuvenating spa treats at two nearby hotels in Coronado, California, the legendary Hotel Del Coronado (or the hotel “Del” as some like to call it) and the Loews Coronado Bay Resort & Spa.

 Off to the Del

 Off we headed down the yellow brick road (not exactly…but over the Coronado Bridge) to the absolutely lovely resort city of Coronado, located in San Diego County, across the bay from downtown San Diego.
 Incidentally, the Hotel del Coronado, built in 1887, and the second largest wooden structure in the country, was the inspiration for L. Frank Baum’s The Wizard of Oz.